How Much Does a Bankruptcy Chapter 7 Cost as a Business?

 • $15 trustee fee

-In total, the fees for filing Chapter 7 in the Eastern District of North Carolina come to $338.
+The fees for filing Chapter 7 in the Eastern District of North Carolina total $338.

 Is It Cheaper to File Chapter 7 or 13?

+The fees can be different depending on the type of bankruptcy.
 The fees for filing Chapter 13 bankruptcy are slightly different.
-They include a $325 filing fee in addition to the $78 administrative fee.
+They include a $325 filing fee and a $78 administrative fee.
 There is no trustee fee.
-As such, the total fee for filing Chapter 13 in the Eastern District of North Carolina is $313, which is $25 cheaper than Chapter 7.
+As such, the total fee for filing Chapter 13 in the Eastern District of North Carolina is $313.
+It is $25 cheaper than Chapter 7.

 However, the process of filing Chapter 13 bankruptcy is far more complex and time-consuming.
 As such, you will likely incur more legal fees when filing Chapter 13 than Chapter 7, making it significantly more expensive in the long run.
 However, if Chapter 13 is a more attractive bankruptcy option for your business in the long run, it might be worth the added expense.
 Consult with a knowledgeable business bankruptcy attorney to learn more about which option best suits your situation.